About the NJR

 - Enhance patient awareness of joint replacement outcomes to better inform patient choice and patients’ quality of experience through engagement.

-- Support evidence-based purchasing of joint replacement implants for healthcare providers to enable quality and cost-effectiveness.
+- Support evidence-based purchasing of joint replacement implants for healthcare providers to enable quality and value for money.

 - Support suppliers in the routine post-market surveillance of implants and provide information to clinicians, patients, hospital management and the regulatory authorities.